Moby Dick—Rehearsed: Film

-Persistent rumours over the years have hinted that there is a finished film of Welles's Moby Dick—Rehearsed stashed away somewhere, but Orson had barely started the film when he gave it up.
-"We shot for three days", he recalls, "and it was obvious it wasn't going to be any good, so we stopped.
-There was no film made at all.
-We only did one and a half scenes.
-I said, let's not go on and waste our money, because it's not going to be any good."

 In support of this, Leaming quotes Welles's friend at the time, the playwright Wolf Mankowitz, who said: "Orson's attitude is a very pragmatic one.
 He thinks until you get on the set with the actors and lights and the rest of it, you don't know whether it's going to work or not.
 And he simply reserves the right as an artist to sort of drop it if it doesn't work."

 It is believed that the Munich Film Museum, which holds many of Welles's unfinished films, is in possession of the reels of the unfinished film; but by the time they had been donated in the 1990s, the reels had deteriorated beyond recovery; nonetheless, the museum is preserving these reels in case future technologies may be able to recover them.

 The Moby Dick—Rehearsed film is not to be confused with a later unfinished film project in 1971, wherein Welles filmed 22 minutes of various scenes from the play, playing all the parts himself.
 The footage of that film was acquired by the Munich Film Museum in 1995 and restored in 1999.